 First, about two-thirds of the mapped Piedmont soils in North Carolina are eroded “Typic Kanhapludults”, the name soil scientists have given old, weathered mineral soils with strongly developed horizons (horizons are layers, as in a cake).
 Soil series like Cecil, Pacolet, Rion, Vance, and Madison occupy millions of upland acres throughout the region.
 The Typic Kanhapludults have sandy to sandy clay loam surface horizons (the “A” horizon or “Ap” if under cultivation to about 8 inches deep) over loamy- to clayey-textured subsoil (the “B” horizon).
 Unlike Midwest prairie soil developed beneath sod (“Mollisols”), the Typic Kanhapludults are not endowed with high nutrient and water holding capacity.
 Micronutrient supplies are often low, thus to prevent deficiencies we adjust the soil to pH ~ 6.0, which is considered slightly acidic.
 Root extension is often limited by subsoil acidity and shallow dense saprolite (decomposed rock).

-Second, the Reidsville plots are all “rain-fed” i.e. without supplemental irrigation.
-Rainfall during the critical period for corn and soybean in North Carolina usually lags well below crop evapotranspiration.
+Second, the Reidsville plots are “rainfed” i.e. without supplemental irrigation.
+Cumulative rainfall during the critical period for corn and soybean in North Carolina usually lags well below crop evapotranspiration.
 While corn and soybean grain yields at Reidsville have, on average, risen over the years, stress from short-term summer droughts is common during the critical crop development stages.
 Few years have seen bumper crops, while most have been mediocre, and a few disastrous.
 The result is that corn and soybean grain yields at Reidsville are, on average, low compared with state and U.S. averages: 129 bu/acre in North Carolina, and 174.6 bu/acre nationally for all production categories, in 2016.
 Still, the long-term trend is irrefutable: conservation tillage practices have built yields in the southern Piedmont despite irregular rainfall, and negative, or relatively low, variable soil carbon accumulation.

-In summary, and reaching back to the pivotal question: How much carbon is sequestered in the soil under conservation tillage compared with conventional plow tillage, the answer from Reidsville is: 0.31 Gt C annually, equal to 1.04 Gt CO2e yr-1 on a global cropping area basis.
-The wide interquartile ranges given by the box and whisker plots in Panel (B) provide a clue as to the inherent unpredictability of carbon sequestration by three representative tillage planting systems.
-In some cases, experimental data have shown no net profile carbon accumulation reported whereas gains, on average, of ~0.45 t C ha-1 yr-1 were reported by Franzluebbers for the southeastern US, and ~0.57 t C ha-1 yr-1 reported by West and Post (2002), worldwide.
+In summary, and reaching back to the pivotal question: How much carbon is sequestered in the soil under conservation tillage compared with conventional plow tillage, the answer from Reidsville is 0.31 Gt C annually, equal to 1.04 Gt CO2e yr-1 on a global cropping area basis.
+The wide interquartile ranges in the box and whisker plots in Panel (B) provide a clue as to the inherent unpredictability of carbon sequestration by three representative tillage planting systems.
+In some cases, experimental data have shown no net profile carbon accumulation reported whereas gains, on average, of ~0.45 t C ha-1 yr-1 were reported by Franzluebbers for the southeastern U.S. and ~0.57 t C ha-1 yr-1 reported by West and Post (2002), worldwide.
 Shallow sampling depth (< 30 cm) in many studies has hampered unbiased, accurate portrayal of soil carbon cycles and attendant sequestration.

 What about climate change mitigation?
 Are carbon sequestration rates associated with conservation tillage practices high enough to offset global CO2 emissions from fossil fuels in a manner that would put the brake on climate change?
 Again, we are forced to ponder the magnitude of the problem: CO2 emissions in 2015 were 35.5 Gt (billions of metric tons), a figure that must be cut to 0.9 Gt C per year (15% of the year 2000 emissions) to limit global temperature rise above a pre-industrial 2 degrees Celsius.
 Cumulative GHG emissions could reach 2,000 Gt CO2 by 2100.
-In contrast, the Reidsville plots indicate that, in a best-case scenario, potentially 1.04 Gt CO2e yr-1 could be sequestered by no-tillage using the global cereal crop area of 559 million hectares applied by Powlson et al. (2014).
+In contrast, the Reidsville plots suggest that, in a best-case scenario, 1.04 Gt CO2e yr-1 could be sequestered by no-tillage using the global cereal crop area of 559 million hectares applied by Powlson et al. (2014).

 Where does this position CSA?
 I would argue that the impact of CSA practices on climate change is immeasurable.
-That doesn’t mean conservation agriculture, and soil- and water-conserving tillage practices, should not be encouraged.
+That doesn’t mean conservation agriculture, and soil- and water-conserving tillage practices should not be encouraged.
 They should, for reasons of operational efficiency, cost savings, and productivity unrelated to climate change mitigation.

 If we sequester some carbon along the way, all the better.

-1Greenhouse gases involved in carbon sequestration are expressed herein two different ways: (1) “carbon dioxide equivalent per unit time”, written as “CO2e yr-1” (read: “carbon dioxide equivalent per year”), the negative exponent is mathematical notation for the reciprocal, i.e. 1/yr; and (2) mass of elemental carbon (C) per unit area and/or unit time, written as “Gt C ha-1 yr-1 [read: “gigatons (one billion metric tons) per hectare per year”] or “t C ha-1 yr-1” [read: metric tons (1,000 kg) per hectare per year].
+1Greenhouse gases involved in carbon sequestration are expressed herein in two different ways: (1) “carbon dioxide equivalent per unit time”, written as “CO2e yr-1” (read: “carbon dioxide equivalent per year”), the negative exponent is a mathematical notation for the reciprocal, i.e. 1/yr; and (2) mass of elemental carbon (C) per unit area and/or unit time, written as “Gt C ha-1 yr-1 [read: “gigatons (one billion metric tons) per hectare per year”] or “t C ha-1 yr-1” [read: metric tons (1,000 kg) per hectare per year].
 Hectare is a metric unit of area = 10,000 m2, or 2.47 acres.
 The conversion from elemental carbon (C) units to carbon dioxide equivalent (CO2e) is given by: